cyberlandji/cyberlandji/README.md

-I am a cybersecurity learner focused on **blue-team and SOC fundamentals**, with a strong interest in how defenders **observe, detect, and reason** about security events through logs, alerts, and network signals.
+I am a cybersecurity learner focused on **defensive Security**, with a strong interest in how defenders **observe, detect, and reason** about security events through logs, alerts, and network signals.

 Most of my learning is **hands-on**.
 I design and build lab environments to understand what security data actually looks like from a defender’s perspective — not just how tools work, but **how analysts think**.